The association the Mont-Saint-Michel Trail

 Identification of historic routes

 The Association carries out extensive historical research into pilgrimages to Mont-Saint-Michel and the cult of Saint Michael.
 It relies on all sources likely to provide information on the old communication routes and paths taken by pilgrims (travel accounts, land registry, manuscripts, old maps, etc.).
+To carry out its work, the Association has a Scientific Committee made up of European academics, researchers and other specialists who support the Association with their expertise and advice.
+It also has a collection of documents available on request, including thematic files, books, engravings and photographs.

 Heritage inventory

+The Association is compiling a database of historical records and heritage linked to the pilgrimage and worship of Saint Michael.
 In this way, it helps to promote and appropriate the heritage along these routes (bridges, crosses, fountains, churches, chapels, etc.).
+It has also built up a photographic collection of the items listed.

 Road rehabilitation

+The routes are set up in collaboration with local authorities and organisations involved in walking (departmental tourist committees, parks, countries, communities of communes, municipalities, etc.).
 Taking into account the changes that have taken place over the centuries, the evolution of the road network and the numerous land consolidations, the Association has recognised and validated continuous routes, respecting the historical reality and favouring dirt tracks or small roads.

 Path marking and maintenance

-The Mont-Saint-Michel itineraries cover more than 3,600 km of paths, and the Association regularly checks the quality of the signposting, which is supervised by its volunteers and team.
+The Mont-Saint-Michel itineraries cover more than 3,600 km of paths, and the Association regularly checks the quality of the signposting, which is monitored by its volunteers and team.
+Path maintenance is carried out in consultation with local associations and local authorities.

 Publishing and editing documents